monsoonmaelstrom/book2/book2.md

 “What do you want to do, Hazel?”

 “I want you to think about it overnight tonight.
 Because if I do this, and it works, your life is tied to mine forever, and if I do it and it doesn’t work, you’ll probably die.
-And I want you to do it *without* me.
-Go downstairs and stay with Peter, or whatever,” I tell him and the irony is not lost on me.
+And I want you to think it over *without* me.
+Go downstairs and stay with Peter, or whatever,” I order, and the irony is not lost on me.

 ### 24 - Number One Crush